Vervious/gpt/README.md

 Compare to (somethign is off --- why is this worse than 13-baseline?
-Answer: because we used mlpconcat by accdient):
+Because we only use 8 layers instead of 12, lol.):

 ```
 Transformer, max LR 0.0006 n_layer 8